User guideRisk managementVendor management

 Vendor list page showing a table with vendor names, assignees, status, risk scores, scorecards, and review dates

-The vendor registry displays all registered AI vendors with their risk scores and review status.
+The vendor registry lists all registered AI vendors with their risk scores and review status.

 Adding vendors

-To register a new vendor, click "Add vendor" and provide the following information:
+To register a new vendor, click "Add vendor" and fill in:

 1. Vendor name: The official company or product name